Program Number: 10-515-1

 - *Online students are not charged out-of-state fees.

-- Apply advanced-level respiratory therapy concepts to patient care situations.
+- Apply respiratory therapy concepts to patient care situations.

-- Demonstrate technical proficiency required to fulfill the role of an advanced-level Respiratory Therapist.
+- Demonstrate technical proficiency required to fulfill the role of a Respiratory Therapist.

 - Practice respiratory therapy according to established professional and ethical standards.